okta/okta.github.io/_source/_standards/OAuth/index.md

 * Custom Authorization Server:
 Use a Custom Authorization Server to secure your APIs.
 Custom Authorization Servers are hosted on Okta, and created and configured by an org administrator.
-You can create and configure Custom Authorization Servers using the Okta Admin UI or the [Custom Authorization Server API](/docs/api/resources/authorization-servers#authorization-server-operations).
+You can create and configure Custom Authorization Servers using the Okta user interface or the [Custom Authorization Server API](/docs/api/resources/authorization-servers#authorization-server-operations).
 The Access Token minted by a Custom Authorization Server is consumed by your APIs.
 You can specify the audience to make sure that the Access Token is for your APIs.
 Also, custom scopes can be configured to support the authorization for your APIs.